Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 print("That sure was a meal!")
 ```

 Loops will often live in functions.
-We can use a `for` loop on a list that was passed into a function, too!
+We can use a `for` loop on a dictionary that was passed into a function, too!

 ```python
 def consider_specials(specials):